buzzfeed/design/product-design-roles.md

 Shares work early and often and **encourages peers** to seek out constructive feedback from their manager, stakeholders, teams and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively filters and prioritizes this feedback **on their own** and with their team.

 ### Data*
-Begins every project by considering what sorts of qualitative and quantitative data will be important in their work.
-Partners closely with User Research and Data Science, gathering their input through the design process to ensure data is being collected and interpreted responsibly. **Socializes their learnings with the rest of product development in a thoughtful, articulate way in order to enhance everyone's understanding of our products and users.**
+Begins every project by **defining** what qualitative and quantitative data will be important in their work.
+Partners with User Research and Data Science throughout the design and development process **to run research studies and experiments, analyze the findings and validate potential product changes.
+Socializes their learnings with the rest of product development in a thoughtful, articulate way in order to enhance everyone's understanding of our products and users.**

 ### Fluency
 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns.
 Fosters a highly-collaborative design process and, as a result, is trusted by their team to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Participates in cross-discipline initiatives**, bringing a design voice to the conversation and building trust between the design team and other disciplines.